ROD 2-8-0: Post-war use in Great Britain

 After the war British railway companies had a backlog of locomotives that required overhaul and repair: 498 ROD 2-8-0s were loaned to nine railway companies between 1919 and 1921 to cover goods traffic while the backlog was cleared.
 The ROD 2-8-0s were then placed into storage around the country until they were disposed of.

 They were then sold as follows:

 The Great Western Railway bought 20 ROD locos in 1919 and a further 80 in 1925.
 The locomotives were widely spread over much of the GWR system, being used on heavy freight trains.
 The first withdrawals were made in 1927, but 45 survived to be taken over by British Railways in 1948 and the last three survivors were not withdrawn until October 1958.

 The London and North Western Railway bought 30 locos in 1920.
 In the grouping in 1923 these entered the stock of the London, Midland and Scottish Railway, which bought another 75 of the class in 1927.
 The ROD's range of operations on the LMS was restricted by its high axle loading.
 Withdrawals began in 1928 and the last was gone by 1932.
 Some of the LMS examples were exported to China as China Railway KD4.

 The largest purchaser of the RODs was the London and North Eastern Railway which bought 273 between late 1923 and early 1927 to supplement its 130 existing GCR Class 8K locos.
 The combined fleet served widely throughout the LNER system and many were modified over the years to prolong their useful life.
 In 1941 the War Department requisitioned 92 locomotives for use overseas (see below).
 Withdrawal of the first ex-LNER RODs was made by British Railways in 1959 and the last was retired from the Doncaster area in April 1966.

 Thirteen RODs were purchased direct from the UK War Department in the 1920s by J & A Brown and shipped to Australia, for use on the privately owned Richmond Vale Railway.
 The last of the 13 RODs was withdrawn in 1973 and three survive.

+RODs in China

+In 1927, the LMS purchased 75 ex-Railway Operating Division ROD 2-8-0s from George Cohen and Armstrong Disposals Corporation, primarily for their tenders, which were used for various ex-LNWR locomotives.
+Thirty engines were sold, minus their tenders, to Armstrong Whitworth, who exported most of them to China as Chinese Government Railways KD4.
+25 engines were scrapped by the LMS between 1927 and 1930.
+The remaining 20 were overhauled and pressed into service as numbers 9646–65 in 1927 and 1928.
+Initially given power classification of 5, this was later revised to 7F.
+Several were later renumbered but some were withdrawn before they had a chance to receive their allotted numbers.
+All were withdrawn between 1929 and 1932 and scrapped.